agnwinds/python/README.md

 README
 ***
 =========
-Python 58

-Old version of code used before NSH started AGN development.
+Python 58 is an old version of the code, used before NSH started AGN development.

 ***